This is an article from last fall. I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 I soon forgot about the ugliness of my past as I pursued success in the business world.

 My walk with the Lord gradually deepened during this time.
 I continued to write adult Sunday school curriculum for David C. Cook, something I started during my final year as a pastor (and continue to this day).
+I also became active in leading a singles’ ministry at my church.

-During this time of spiritual renewal, however, I remained unaware of the powerful fears that raged below the surface of my consciousness waiting to ambush me at the worst possible time.
+During this time of spiritual renewal, however, I remained unaware of the powerful fears that raged far below the surface of my consciousness waiting to ambush me at the worst possible time.

 Terrors in the Night